Berkanktk/Student/README.md

 | Sixth | Software Architectures | 5 | T510033101 | Private | - |
 | Sixth | Scienctific Theory of Engineering | 3 | T540008101 | Private | - |
 | Sixth | Project management and preliminary investigation | 7 | T510037101 | Private | - |

-# Projects
-This section will contain a list of all the different projects I have been working on during my time at the University.

 ## Course Specific Projects
 | Semester | Course | Description | Number | Visibility | Repository |